 For all modalities, there were significant increases in the investment from 2005 levels, although they each had unique patterns in terms of peak investments.
-Across the board, much of the increased investment was in the preclinical phase.
-The largest investment in terms of major initiatives was for interventive modalities, with much of this investment focused on research on agents (drugs and biologics) and immunotherapies.
+Over the latest four years (2018 to 2021), there was increased investment in equipment/infrastructure supporting early translational research, while there was diminished investment in major initiatives.